 EHNS is so supportive, creative, and child-centered.
 Our daughter thrived at EHNS.
 At first she was very shy and not comfortable talking with peers or adults, but Kai and Ellie were so patient and caring that they brought out her chatty, friendly, silly self.
 At first I was a little wary of the level of parent involvement, but the other parents were great, helping out was fun, and the school has a wonderful sense of community for the children and their families.

-All children must be age 3 by September 1 of the year they will attend the school.
-Children who turn 3 between September 1st and December 1st may apply, but enrollment will be determined based on the space available as of May 1st and on teacher evaluation of child readiness for the school curriculum.
+The School enrolls children ages 3-6.
+All children should be age 3 by the first day of school.
+Children who turn 3 between the start of school and December 1st may apply, but enrollment will be determined based on the space available as of May 1st and on teacher evaluation of child readiness for the school curriculum.
 Children must be toilet-trained and capable of managing their own bathroom hygiene.
-Entering children must have all immunizations, including varicella (chicken pox).
+Entering children must have all age appropriate, required immunizations.

-The Ellis Hollow Nursery School follows the Ithaca City School District calendar for holidays and snow days.
-However, the first and last days of school vary from the ICSD dates.
-School runs 39 weeks, starting up to two weeks after Labor Day.
+The Ellis Hollow Nature School follows the Ithaca City School District calendar for holidays and snow days.

-Please click below to download our registration forms
+Please click below to download our application form: